Table of Contents

 In this state, the self-healing result is only a "proposal" and the original UI elements have not been changed.

-Check the results, and click “Approve” if there are no problems.
-If you do this, the test result status will change to “Success” and the “UI elements” and capture screens used in the test case shall be replaced with the new ones.
+Check the results, and click “Accept” if there are no problems.
+If you do this, the test result status will change to “Succeeded” and the “UI elements” and capture screens used in the test case shall be replaced with the new ones.

-Figure 5 Approval of the results of self-healing
+Figure 5 After accepting the results of self-healing

 If the changes do not match the actual UI, click "Reject."
 The test result will change to "Failed" and no changes will be made to the UI elements.